-I’m a researcher interested in all things climate change, disasters and development.
-This site hosts some of my research activities, contact details as well as current mind-ramblings through my blog (Disastrous Consequences)
+I’m a researcher and development practitioner interested in all things climate change, disasters and development.
+This site hosts some of my research, materials and mind-ramblings.

-I have been fortunate enough to have research published in a number of leading journals including Nature Climate Change, Global Environmental Change and Climatic Change, as well as contributing pieces for media outlets such as The Guardian, Thompson Reuters, and Devex.
+Policy-oriented research and technical advisory is at the core of what I do.
+I have been fortunate to have research published in a number of leading journals including Nature Climate Change, Global Environmental Change and Climatic Change, as well as contributing pieces for media outlets such as The Guardian, Thomson Reuters, and Devex.

 This site hosts some of the resources and materials related to my work.
 You can find me on Twitter (@L_P_Jones), Google Scholar, or my ODI, LSE, and Grantham Institute webpages.

 For a brief discussion of some of thoughts on measuring resilience and insights from my research see this interview with the Institution for the Study of International Development (ISID) at the McGill University, Canada.